Conscientious objector: United Kingdom

-In an attempt to press the issue, in May 1916 a group of thirty-five objectors, including the Richmond Sixteen, were taken to France as conscripts and given military orders, the disobedience of which would warrant the death penalty.
+In an attempt to press the issue, in May 1916 a group of thirty-five objectors, including the Richmond Sixteen, were taken to France as conscripts and given military orders, the disobedience of which would warrant a death sentence.
 These men, known as "The Frenchmen", refused; the four ringleaders were formally sentenced to death by court-martial but immediately reprieved, with commutation to ten-years' penal servitude.

 Although a few objectors were accepted for non-combatant service in the Royal Army Medical Corps, acting as nursing/paramedic assistants, the majority of non-combatants served in the Non-Combatant Corps on non-lethal stores, road and railway building and general labouring in the UK and France.
-Conscientious objectors who were deemed not to have made any useful contribution to the state were formally disfranchised (through a clause inserted in the Representation of the People Act 1918 at the insistence of back-bench MPs) for the five years 1 September 1921 – 31 August 1926, but as it was a last-minute amendment there was no administrative machinery to enforce such disfranchisement, which was admitted to be a "dead letter".
+Conscientious objectors who were deemed not to have made any useful contribution to the state were formally disenfranchised (through a clause inserted in the Representation of the People Act 1918 at the insistence of back-bench MPs) for the five years 1 September 1921 – 31 August 1926, but as it was a last-minute amendment there was no administrative machinery to enforce it, which was admitted to be a "dead letter".

-Britain's conscription legislation of 1916 did not apply to Ireland, despite it being then all part of the United Kingdom.
-However, in 1918 the Army's continuing demand for more troops led to passing a further act enabling conscription in Ireland if and when the government saw fit.
+Britain's conscription legislation of 1916 did not apply to Ireland, despite it then being part of the United Kingdom.
+In 1918 the Army's manpower shortage led to passing a further act enabling conscription in Ireland if and when the government saw fit.
 In the event, the government never saw fit, although the legislation led to the Conscription Crisis of 1918.
-Similarly, British conscription in the Second World War did not apply to Northern Ireland.
-Nevertheless, many Irishmen volunteered to fight in both world wars.
+British conscription in the Second World War did not apply to Northern Ireland.
+Many Irishmen volunteered to fight in both world wars.
 The various parts of the British Empire and Commonwealth had their own laws: in general, all the larger countries of the Empire participated, and some were, in proportion to their population, major participants in the First World War.